($756) Cost to ship a car from Minneapolis, MN to Kansas City, MO

 The time of the year

-The time of year and weather conditions in Minneapolis and Kansas City play a major role in determining car shipping rates.
+Seasonal demand and weather conditions in both Minneapolis and Kansas City can impact car shipping prices.

 Minneapolis has cold, snowy winters and hot, humid summers.
 Minneapolis experiences a full range of precipitation and related weather events, including snow, sleet, ice, rain, thunderstorms, and fog.
 Be sure to check your weather app to avoid inclement weather during your move.